fordhamumc/email-prefs/README.md

-# Custom Email Preferences Page For IBM Marketing Cloud (formerly Silverpop)
+# Custom Email Preferences Page For IBM Marketing Cloud (formerly Silverpop) and Mailchimp

-This preferences page uses the IBM Marketing Cloud API to populate user data on a custom email preferences page.
-Based on [Mark French's Silverpop PHP Connector](https://github.com/mrmarkfrench/silverpop-php-connector).
+This preferences page uses the IBM Marketing Cloud and Mailchimp APIs to populate and update user data on a custom email preferences page.

 ## Getting started